 Ronda is an ancient city in Spain known for being cut straight out of the mountain.
 And the members-only access circuit located just outside the city bearing the name of a former F1 Champion, is the Ascari Race Resort.
 The main Full Track here is a respectable course that is also the longest in Spain.
-Various parts of the 5,425 metres course contains a variety of corners recreating bends from the world’s most famous circuits, including those from Spa-Francorchamps, Silverstone and Daytona, and requires solid driving skills as well as a strong strategy to master.
+Various parts of the 5,425 meters (3.37 miles) course contains a variety of corners recreating bends from the world’s most famous circuits, including those from Spa-Francorchamps, Silverstone and Daytona, and requires solid driving skills as well as a strong strategy to master.

 This is a multipurpose arena used to accommodate tens of thousands of spectators, with a special circuit set up on its field.
-The total length of the course is short at 668 metres, but the variety of corners in its layout is equal to a large scale circuit.
+The total length of the course is short at 668 meters, but the variety of corners in its layout is equal to a large scale circuit.
 This is a great stage for Karts and small displacement cars.
 You can also remove the cornerstones and corner barriers to set up a variety of attractions using cones.

 For the first time in the history of “Gran Turismo”, a course from Oceania will be appearing in-game: an Australian racing circuit known for popular races like the famous "Bathurst 1000".
 The course combines extreme climbs and descents as well as a long straightaway, and is 6.213km (4 miles) long.
 With very little run off area all around the track, mastery of this course will take some serious concentration.
 Concrete walls close in on you in the mountainous section, creating moments of high tension for the drivers brave enough to challenge the track.
-Speeding through its tight corners will require all your attention, in order to be on the load balance of all four tyres.
+Speeding through its tight corners will require all your attention, in order to be on the load balance of all four tires.

 This circuit is hailed as the holy ground of motorsports, having hosted the F1 World Championships for the first time in 1950.
 The course made from a renovated airfield near Northampton, in the UK, was initially a high speed course with mainly straight lines.
 It received major modifications in 1991 to give it today's more technical layout, and the course can be divided into multiple short cut layouts, as well as having a mini-circuit in the infield area called the Stowe Circuit.

-Located 30 kilometres southeast of London, this famous circuit is built in the lush Kent county, UK.
+Located 30 kilometers southeast of London, this famous circuit is built in the lush Kent county, UK.
 This course is famous for its Touring Car and F3 races, but also for its incredible configuration of ups and downs: tight corners repeat immediately after the starting line, and from half way through the course there are a number of ascending and descending high speed corners that make for a thrilling ride.
 You'll need to gradually work your way into learning the track’s quirks if you want to get a full grasp of this unique track.

 The Goodwood Festival of Speed is held every year in July in the UK.
 This is the hill climb course that is set up at the grounds during the festival, located nearby the family home of Lord March, the host of the event.
 It is a simple course with straw bales as barriers, but the only drivers allowed to race here are a handful of celebrated guests invited by Lord March.
 Many first class drivers take the wheel of astoundingly famous cars for a time trial run on this special stage.